-Links to more information on marine environmental awareness, research and community action
+information on marine environmental awareness, solidarity & action ...

-What can I do right now around the urgent issue of plastic debris?
+so what can we each do right now about the urgent issue of plastic pollution?

 - The amount of plastic we use daily can be radically reduced through simply becoming more aware of what we buy.
 It is a supply by demand world, so becoming more mindful of not demanding wasteful products is a very pivotal first step.